 1.0 CPEU credit pending approval by the Academy of Nutrition and Dietetics

 8.1 Interprets and applies current food and nutrition science and principles in dietetics practice.

-4.2 Refliects, integrates and evaluates using critcal thinking when faced with problems, issues and challenges.
+4.2 Reflects, integrates and evaluates using critical thinking when faced with problems, issues and challenges.

 8.3 Demonstrates a commitment to maintaining and enhancing knowledge.

 4040 Disease prevention